Three phases. Start wherever you are.

 Set up the room with chairs in a circle.
 No tables between people.
 Arrange tea, coffee, and something simple to share.
 This matters more than you think.

-The conversation (90 minutes)
+The circle conversation (90 minutes)

+A structured format for honest community conversation.
 You'll need one person to hold the space (that might be you), a large sheet of paper or whiteboard, markers, and sticky notes.

-10 minWelcome everyone.
-Acknowledge that people are here because something real is happening and they care.
+Welcome everyone.
+Begin by acknowledging the Traditional Custodians of the land you are gathered on and pay respect to Elders past, present, and emerging.
+Then acknowledge that people are here because something real is happening and they care.
 Ask everyone to take three slow breaths together.
 Set three agreements: listen with respect, speak from your own experience, what's shared here stays here.

-This isn't a meeting — it's a different kind of conversation.
+This isn't a meeting.
+It's a different kind of conversation.
 The order matters: first we acknowledge what's real (feelings), then we discover what we have (capacity), then we name what's missing (needs), then we connect what's there to what's needed (action).
 Skipping straight to action without the first two rounds produces arrangements that are brittle and transactional.
 Starting with honesty produces relationships that hold up under pressure.

 Organise

 By the second week, the sticky notes had been sorted into a spreadsheet.
 Someone made a group chat for the transport roster.
 A retired teacher offered to coordinate a bulk-buying group.
 The school canteen manager said they could store dry goods if people wanted to pool orders.
-It wasn't a plan anyone designed — it grew from what people offered.
+It wasn't a plan anyone designed.
+It grew from what people offered.

 Turn your resource map into practical systems